Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE.md

 ## Non-ARM API Information (Data Plane)

 This PR template is for Data Plane APIs only.
+NOTE: DELETE THIS SECTION IF YOUR PR IS ONLY CONTROL PLANE (ARM)

 ### API Info: The Basics